rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 A separate document is in progress on related technologies.
 These include...

 * **Scenario Database (SDB)** - A database of scenarios with a story-based query language.
 This may be useful for curating exemplar scenarios and for navigating other AI risks (e.g. "who guards the guards").
 * **Levels of Truth** - A knowledge source with emotions such as doubt and uncertainty baked in.
-This would this be useful for representing multiple perspectives?
+This might be useful for representing multiple perspectives.
-* **Super-intelligence** - A super intelligent AI does not need to be good all types of thinking.
+* **Superintelligence** - A superintelligent AI does not need to be good all types of thinking.
 With the above architecture, much of the reasoning and intuitions about geometry, maths and so forth are *within* a clip.
 If these abilities were superhuman, but the processing of clips and sequences was poor, then the system could have incredible insights into maths and physics but perform less well than a typical human on a simple shopping trip.
 Conversely, a network of human-like systems could form a logistical powerhouse spanning the world but remain human-level at each node.